mattermost/docs/source/administration/config-settings.rst

 Idle Timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set an explicit idle timeout in the HTTP server.
-This is the duration allowed before an idle connection is disconnected.
+This is the maximum time allowed before an idle connection is disconnected.

 +-----------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IdleTimeout": 60`` with numerical input.   |